3_Drawing Shapes

 import numpy

-# maps data types to their associated vertex size and component data type
+# maps data types to their associated vertex size and data type

 _ATTRIB_SIZE_TYPE = {